Easy Homemade Biscuits

 Transfer the biscuits to the lined baking sheet, brush them lightly with buttermilk (or melted butter), and bake for 15-17 minutes at 425°F/220ºC.

-Placing the biscuits fairly close together (only just not touching) on the tray can encourage them to rise only upwards and not outward/ creating odd shapes.
+Placing the biscuits fairly close together (but not touching) on the tray can encourage them to rise only upwards and not outward, creating odd shapes.

 Before and after baking biscuits